-OUTCOME ACTION PLAN 3 Actions Projected Date Actual/Adjusted Date(s) Reason for change/notes Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
+OUTCOME ACTION PLAN Actions Projected Date Reason for change/notes Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
+December 2023; April and July 2024 In Progress.
+Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
+DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
+December 2023 through August 2024 In Progress.
+Monthly action conducted each year.
+Components re-evaluate risks to March, June, and Completed. sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
+August 2023 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring.
+Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
+December 2022; April and July 2023 Completed.
+Risk assessment meetings track progress being made on areas needing most improvement, or areas that would significantly impact ability to reduce weaknesses in internal control and business processes.
+DHS CFO to engage with Component CFOs to review the status of addressing audit findings, risks, and mitigation strategies.
+December 2022 through August 2023 Completed.
+Monthly action conducted each year.
+Components re-evaluate risks to sustain a clean audit opinion and reduce weaknesses in internal control and business processes.
 March, June, and August 2022 Completed.
 Components review the results of testing for the second and third quarters to continue to assess their progress as part of routine monitoring (conducted each year).
 Conduct quarterly risk assessments and incorporate results into Component risk management plans through recurring quarterly meetings.
 December 2021; April and July 2022 Completed (conducted each year).
 The Independent Auditor's Report notes further improvement in Component FFMIA compliance and indicates a reduction in the number of Components contributing to the IT and Financial Reporting conditions.
-November 2016 November 2020 Completed.
+November 2016 Completed November 2020.
 While DHS had planned to clear the Financial Reporting material weakness in the FY 2020 audit report, both the Financial Reporting and Information Technology material weaknesses remain.
 However, DHS was able to clear the Property, Plant, and Equipment significant deficiency and removed a Component from contributing to the IT area of material weakness.